Your New York Civil Rights & Criminal Defense Lawyers

 Can I sue the NYPD for police misconduct?

 Victims of police misconduct can sue for damages.
-Working with an experienced police misconduct lawyer is essential to navigate the legal complexities.
+Working with an experienced police misconduct lawyer is essential when working through the legal complexities.

 What compensation can I receive for police misconduct?